Dineshs91/youtube-audio/README.md

 ## Credits
 This project would not have been possible without the awesome [youtube-dl](https://github.com/rg3/youtube-dl) project.
-The code for extracting the audio is a direct port from this project.
+The code for extracting the audio is a direct port from that project.